 In this amazing state you can visit natural wonders like desert blooms, waterfalls, beaches, sunny snowy mountains, and, of course, some really big trees.
-Get ready to make wonderful new memories with an adventurous spring break the whole family will love.
+Get ready to make wonderful new memories with an adventurous California spring break the whole family will love.

 The San Diego area is a paradise for families, with endless possibilities for fun and adventure.
-The rainy season is usually over by the end of April, so you’re likely to enjoy sunny skies and warm weather on a spring break getaway here.

 - A trip to San Diego isn’t complete without a visit to Balboa Park.
 Spend a day outdoors exploring the famous San Diego Zoo, and try to catch the Cherry Blossom bloom at the Japanese Friendship Garden.
-If you still have time and energy to spare, there are seven free gardens and some beautiful spanish colonial revival architecture to explore.

 - Nothing says spring like kite flying!
 Spend an afternoon flying your kite along the grassy field in the Tecolote Shores of Mission Bay Park.
 Leave some time for the playground or a family bike ride around the bay.

 - Explore some of San Diego’s outdoor art landmarks.
 In Escondido you can visit Niki de Saint Phalle’s “Queen Califa’s Magical Circle”in the Iris Sankey Arboretum.
 Among the pillars of the San Diego-Coronado Bridge is Chicano Park, an area with both historic and artistic significance to Chicano and Mexican culture.